George Dyer (poet)

 George Dyer (1755–1841) was an English classicist, poet and editor.
+He was born at Wapping in London 15 March 1755, the son of a watchman.

 Life

-He was educated at Christ's Hospital, and attended Emmanuel College, Cambridge.
+He was educated at Christ's Hospital from the ages of 7 to 19.
+While there, Anthony Askew lent him books and encouraged his studies of Greek.
+He then attended Emmanuel College, Cambridge.
+There he came to the attention of Richard Farmer and graduated in 1778.

+His first job was as an usher, or assistant teacher, at a school in Dedham.
+He then went to work as a tutor to the children of clergyman Robert Robinson at Chesterton.
+After Robinson’s death in 1790, Dyer returned to teaching and joined the staff of a school in Northampton in 1791.
+A failed love affair prompted another move, this time to the capital.

+He settled in London in 1792 where he tried various occupations.
+He was, briefly, a reporter in the House of Commons.
+Then a private tutor.
+He then became a freelance researcher, writer and editor to various literary publishers and booksellers.
+He also wrote poetry and was a regular contributor to literary magazines.

 He edited the Delphin Classics, a 143-volume set of Latin works published by Abraham John Valpy at which task his editorial labors were so excessive as to induce near total blindness.
 He also wrote poetry, and authored a number of tracts on the plight of England's poor and on reform of the political system.

 Radical

 He shared many ideas with radical writers of the time.
 His doctrine of benevolence advised a moral obligation to the poor, during a time when the interest in the lower classes was subsiding.
 He influenced authors such as William Godwin, but also gave critical and moral support to Samuel Taylor Coleridge and William Wordsworth.

-Nicholas Roe's chapter on Dyer in The politics of nature: Wordsworth and some contemporaries shows Dyer to have been an important model for Wordsworth and Coleridge in the way he brought politics to bear on the poetry of nature and imagination.
-Dyer's influence represents, for Roe the answer to current historians who believe that the Romantics turned their backs on history in their search for a transcendent nature.
+Nicholas Roe's chapter on Dyer in The Politics of Nature: Wordsworth and Some Contemporaries shows Dyer to have been an important model for Wordsworth and Coleridge in the way he brought politics to bear on the poetry of nature and imagination.
+Dyer's influence represents, for Roe, the answer to current historians who believe that the Romantics turned their backs on history in their search for a transcendent nature.
 The poet thus seems to have revenged himself on claims of insignificance.

+Dyer was well regarded by his friends and associates, for his dedication to scholarship and loveable and eccentric personality.
+Contemporary accounts abound in references to his quirks and myopia.